-There are not many production houses that have dealt with the concept of slavery as honestly and brutally as ‘Sankofa’.
+Not many production houses have dealt with the concept of slavery as honestly and brutally as ‘Sankofa.’
 The word is derived from the Ghanian Akan language, which means “go back, look for, and gain wisdom, power and hope.”
 The film is a symbolic effort to nudge the people of African descent back to their original roots and the African culture.
-It is reflected in the film’s premise, which employs the concept of time travel, and uses a well-to do model to go back in time, where she is readily enslaved.
+It is reflected in the film’s premise, which employs the concept of time travel, and uses a well-to-do model to go back in time, where she is readily enslaved.
 The beautifully made film’s engaging concept is depicted by a bird and the chants and drumming of a Divine Drummer.

 Read More: Best Dream Movies of All Time

 While researching for this article, I came across this film, which has been largely neglected by the audience and critics alike, with no significant reviews or media attention given to it.
 However, its story and the real-life inspiration behind it prove how crucial it is to watch and admire this film and the central character’s story.

 Malia comes from a powerful Sudanese tribe, her father being the leader of the community, thus making her a fearless and formidable woman.
 However, all is in vain when a group of mujaheddin kidnaps and sells her in British slave trade, subjecting her to years of servitude, discrimination, bigotry, violence, and pay-less work in the families that “purchased” her.

 The film follows her subsequent struggles to regain her freedom from the unwanted and illegal slavery she has been forced to bear.
 An essential aspect of the film is that it is set in modern times, and the true story behind the film is not older than the 90s.
 Therefore, Malia (real name Mende Nazer) suffered through all this in time, when slavery was abolished and condemned by societies all over the world, reflecting the roots of slavery that are still clenching the world and the people living in it.